AdvancedCustomFields/docs/functions/acf_register_block_type.md

   ```

   - **align**
-    This property adds block controls which allow the user to change the block’s alignment.
+    This property enables a toolbar button to control the block’s alignment.
 Defaults to `true`.
 Set to `false` to hide the alignment toolbar.
 Set to an array of specific alignment names to customize the toolbar.
     ```
     // disable alignment toolbar
     'align' => false,